-According to the results of a study presented at the recent gastrointestinal cancer symposia, Keytruda (pembrolizumab) is an active treatment for advanced liver cancer in patients who have already been treated with *Nexavar (*sorafenib), (1) and has not been approved by the US for use in patients with liver cancer.
+According to the results of a study presented at the recent gastrointestinal cancer symposia, Keytruda (pembrolizumab) is an active treatment for advanced liver cancer in patients who have already been treated with Nexavar (sorafenib).1

-Keytruda approved as a treatment for hepatocellular carcinoma (HCC), based on the results of the open-label KEYNOTE-224 trial, which enrolled 104 patients who had relapsed after or were refractory to Nexavar (sorafenib).
+Keytruda's approval as a treatment for hepatocellular carcinoma (HCC) was based on the results of the open-label KEYNOTE-224 trial, which enrolled 104 patients who had relapsed after or were refractory to Nexavar (sorafenib).

-Liver cancer, or hepatocellular carcinoma (HCC), is the second most common cause of cancer-related deaths worldwide.2,3 The prognosis for patients with advanced liver cancer is poor,2 and the multikinase inhibitor, Nexaver, has been the only approved treatment, until the recent approval of Stirvaga.(4)
+Hepatocellular carcinoma (HCC) is the second most common cause of cancer-related deaths worldwide.2,3 The prognosis for patients with advanced liver cancer is poor,2 and the multikinase inhibitor, Nexavar, has been the only approved treatment, until the recent approval of Stirvaga.4

 The cancer immunotherapy strategy known as programmed cell death 1 (PD-1) has generated great excitement for its ability to help the immune system recognize, and attack cancer.

 Keytruda is a fully humanized monoclonal antibody that binds with high-affinity to the PD-1 receptor that helps to restore the body’s immune system in fighting cancer.
 It creates its anti-cancer effects by blocking a specific protein used by cancer cells called PD-L1, to escape an attack by the immune system.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 are called checkpoint inhibitors and enhance the ability of the immune system to fight cancer.
 Once PD-L1 is blocked, cells of the immune system are able to identify cancer cells as a threat, and initiate an attack to destroy the cancer.